LiskArchive/lips/proposals/lip-introduce_sidechain_recovery_mechanism.md

 #### Message Recovery Command Verification

 Let `trs` be a transaction with module ID `MODULE_ID_INTEROPERABILITY` and command ID `COMMAND_ID_MESSAGE_RECOVERY` to be verified.
-Also, let `deserializedCCMs` be an array with the deserialization of every element in `trs.params.crossChainMessages` according to the schema specified in [Cross-chain messages LIP][CCMschema].
+Also, let `deserializedCCMs` be an array with the deserialization of every element in `trs.params.crossChainMessages` according to the schema specified in [Cross-chain messages LIP][research:ccm#schema].
 Then the set of validity rules to validate `trs.params` are:

 ```python
 if trs.params.chainID does not correspond to a registered sidechain: